Case Reports of Fatal Tick-Borne Infections

 New tick-borne infections continue to emerge in North America.
 Some viruses transmitted by ticks can cause severe neurologic disease and death.

-For example, Powassan virus can cause encephalitis and long-term neurologic complications, and fatal cases have been reported in the medical literature.
+For example, Powassan virus can cause encephalitis and long-term neurologic complications, and fatal cases have been reported.
 Heartland virus infections have also been associated with severe illness and death.

 Why Tick-Borne Diseases Are Sometimes Missed